德州儀器 (TXN) 2023 Q2 法說會逐字稿

 Dave Pahl - Head of IR & VP

 • Yes.
 Yes.
 Thanks for the question, Chris.
 Our pricing strategy hasn't changed.
-And of course, we regularly monitor with the pricing of all of our products, and we may maintain the goal to continue to gain share over time.
+And of course, we regularly monitor with the pricing of all of our products, and we may -- maintain the goal to continue to gain share over time.
 But there's nothing unusual going on with pricing today.
-And I'll point out the fact that when we opened up our Fab 1, we had 75% of the tools needed inside of that factory, and there was handwringing back then if you remember that we were going to do something unnatural.
+And I'll point out the fact that when we opened up our RFAB 1, we had 75% of the tools needed inside of that factory, and there was hand-wringing back then, if you remember, that we were going to do something unnatural.
 And what we talked about was putting in place that capacity to support growth, and that's what it did.

 • So thank you, Chris, we'll go to the next caller.